Homemade Elderberry Syrup

 This post may contain affiliate links.
 See my disclosure policy.

-Elderberry syrup has been used as an effective natural remedy for centuries for treating and preventing colds, coughs and flu.
+Elderberry syrup has been used as a natural remedy for centuries for treating and preventing colds, coughs and flu.
 This homemade Elderberry Syrup recipe is so easy to make yourself and is chock full of beneficial ingredients.
 Divide it up in smaller bottles and it makes also makes absolutely fabulous gifts for friends and loved ones!

 The elder tree (sambucus nigra) has been prized as a “medicine chest” for centuries because of its versatile applications.
 One of the most popular forms of elderberries is elderberry syrup.
 Today we’re going to show you how to make a potent homemade elderberry syrup – and it’s so easy!

-Health Benefits of Elderberries
+Benefits of Elderberries

 Black elderberries (sambuci fructus), the fruit of the elder tree, have been used both to prevent and treat the flu, common colds, coughs, sinus pain, back and leg pain, nerve pain, arthritis, inflammation, chronic fatigue, hay fever and have been shown to help prevent cancer and to significantly reduce the risk of dementia/Alzheimer’s.